A11yGroundhog/a11ygroundhog.github.io/README.md

 ## Groundhog: An Automated Accessibility Crawler for Mobile Apps

+### Code
+The anonymized code of Groundhog can be found [here](https://github.com/A11yGroundhog/a11ygroundhog.github.io/tree/main/Code).
+The list of all subject apps can be found below (after examples).

 ### A few examples
 All gifs are created by Groundhog.
 The left and right gif shows how an action is executed by TalkBack and Touch Proxies respectively.